-Background Qualifications His or her skills, experience and acumen as they relate to the Company's needs and the current state of its markets His or her independence from the Company and management, as defined under SEC and NYSE rules His or her integrity, independence, diversity, experience, leadership and ability to exercise sound judgment His or her contemporaneous service on other public company boards of directors and related committees His or her knowledge of the healthcare sector and the markets in which the Company participates His or her ability to participate fully in Board activities and represent the Company's stakeholders
+васкground Qualifications His or her skills, experience and acumen as they relate to the Company's needs and the current state of its markets His or her independence from the Company and management, as defined under SEC and NYSE rules His or her integrity, independence, diversity, experience, leadership and ability to exercise sound judgment His or her contemporaneous service on other public company boards of directors and related committees His or her knowledge of the healthcare sector and the markets in which the Company participates His or her ability to participate fully in Board activities and represent the Company's stakeholders

-In the case of current directors being considered for re-nomination, the Governance and Compliance Committee will also take into consideration the director's history of attendance at Board and committee meetings, tenure as a member of the Board and preparation for and participation in such meetings.
+Our Board believes that each of its members must be willing and able to devote the substantial time required to carry out the duties and responsibilities of directors.
+Under our Principles of Corporate Governance, directors are prohibited from serving on more than four other public company boards (in addition to our Board) without the approval of our Board (for more information, see "Board and Committee Service Limitation" on page 16).
+In the case of directors being considered for re-nomination to the Board, the Governance and Compliance Committee will also take into consideration the director's history of attendance at Board and committee meetings, tenure as a member of the Board and preparation for and participation in such meetings.